Martini (cocktail): Origins and mixology

 Stir until thoroughly chilled and strain into a stem cocktail glass, squeeze a piece of lemon peel over the top and serve with an olive.

 The first dry martini is sometimes linked to the name of a bartender who concocted the drink at the Knickerbocker Hotel in New York City in 1911 or 1912.

-During Prohibition in the United States (1920–1933) the relative ease of illegal gin manufacture led to the martini's rise as the locally predominant cocktail.
+During Prohibition in the United States (1920–1933), the relative ease of illegal gin manufacture led to the martini's rise as the locally predominant cocktail.
 With the repeal of Prohibition, and the ready availability of quality gin, the drink became progressively drier.
 In the 1970s and 1980s, the martini came to be seen as old-fashioned and was replaced by more intricate cocktails and wine spritzers, but the mid-1990s saw a resurgence in the drink and numerous new versions.

 Variations

 The traditional martini comes in a number of variations.

 A perfect martini uses equal amounts of sweet and dry vermouth.

 A dry martini contains more gin.
 Some recipes advocate the elimination of vermouth altogether; the playwright Noël Coward is credited with the assertion that "a perfect Martini should be made by filling a glass with gin, then waving it in the general direction of Italy."
 Similarly, the Churchill martini supposedly favored by Winston Churchill uses no vermouth, and is prepared with gin straight from the freezer and a "glance" at a bottle of vermouth, or a "bow in the direction of France".
 (Note: Churchill, in fact, did not drink martini, nor gin.
 Quote on which this recipe is based is fictitious.)
 Luis Buñuel used the dry martini as part of his creative process, regularly using it to sustain "a reverie in a bar".
 He offers his own recipe, involving Angostura bitters, in his memoir.

 A wet martini contains more vermouth; a 50-50 martini uses equal amounts of gin and vermouth.
 An upside-down or reverse martini has more vermouth than gin.

 A dirty martini contains a splash of olive brine or olive juice and is typically garnished with an olive.
-An extra dirty martini typically contains twice the amount of olive brine or juice.
+An extra dirty martini typically contains twice the regular amount of olive brine or juice.

-A direct martini or naked martini is a regular martini, but prepared by storing the gin in a freezer and then pouring the gin directly into the serving glass with the vermouth instead of stirring it with ice first.
+A direct martini, or naked martini, is a regular martini but prepared by storing the gin in a freezer and then pouring the gin directly into the serving glass with the vermouth instead of stirring it with ice first.
 This method allows the drink to be served very cold but without the dilution that the traditional stirring method adds.
 This style of martini is mainly associated with and popularized by Dukes Hotel Bar in London.

 A martini may also be served on the rocks—that is, with the ingredients poured over ice cubes and served in an old fashioned glass.

 A Gibson is a standard dry martini garnished with cocktail onions instead of olives.

 The Yale Cocktail is a 6:1 martini with equal parts vermouth and either crème de violette or Creme Yvette, which impart a blue color, and Angostura bitters.